Tchami

 Martin Joseph Léonard Bresso ([maʁtɛ̃ ʒozɛf leɔnaʁ bʁeso]; born 12 May 1985), better known by his stage name Tchami ([tʃami]), is a French record producer and DJ from Paris.
-A founding member of the Pardon My French collective, he is best known for his solo work and regarded as a pioneer of the future house genre alongside Dutch DJs Oliver Heldens and Don Diablo.
+A founding member of the Pardon My French collective, he is best known for his solo work and regarded as a pioneer of the future house genre – a term he coined – alongside Dutch DJs Oliver Heldens and Don Diablo.

-When asked about the origins of his name Tchami, the French artist explained, "I used to travel a lot across Europe and Africa these past five years.
-Tchami is a name that has been given to me in Africa which is an honor.
-Fortunately it sounded catchy to me, so I kept it.
-That's all folks."
+When asked about the origins of his name Tchami, he explained, "I used to travel a lot across Europe and Africa these past five years.
+Tchami is a name that has been given to me in Africa which is an honour.
+Fortunately it sounded catchy to me, so I kept it."

 Tchami often performs with the persona of a priest and a church theme.
 He wears a clerical collar and includes visuals such as an altar and stained glass windows.
 In an interview he explained that "it is my message, being spiritual.
-I think my music is about that too.".
+I think my music is about that too".